aman7135/hello-world/README.md

 another repository
 hi everyone

-aman here, i like to code and that's why i choose cse for my future
+Aman here, i like to code and that's why i choose cse for my future